kontena/kontena/docs/getting-started/installing/vagrant.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master to Vagrant can be done by just issuing following command:
+Installing Kontena Master to Vagrant can be done by just issuing the following command:

 ```
 $ kontena vagrant master create